65 Mental Health Resources for People of Color

-Mental illness does not discriminate: Nearly 20% of U.S. adults experience a mental illness each year, regardless of race or ethnicity.
-And while it’s clear that mental health is a crosscutting issue that affects all communities, providing effective services for people of color requires acknowledging and understanding their different lived realities.
+Mental illness does not discriminate: In 2024, 23.4% of U.S. adults (about 61.5 million people) experienced any mental illness in the past year, reported by SAMHSA in 2025.
+And while mental health is a crosscutting issue that affects all communities, providing effective services for people of color requires acknowledging and understanding different lived realities—and how factors like discrimination, cultural context, and access barriers can shape both mental health needs and pathways to care.

-The National Association of Social Work’s Standards and Indicators of Cultural Competence (PDF, 250 KB) explains that providing culturally competent service to clients requires social workers to do the following:
+The National Association of Social Work’s Standards and Indicators of Cultural Competence explains that providing culturally competent service to clients requires social workers to do the following:

 As the NASW Standards make clear, achieving cultural competence should be viewed as an ongoing process of learning rather than an end goal.
 For racial and ethnic communities, a commitment to understanding these components can go a long way toward making them feel comfortable in practitioners’ abilities to provide them effective mental health services.